-rogram Unique curriculum
+Unique curriculum

-As the demand for PAs continues to grow, you'll be prepared-and inspired-to advocate for improved control or the property of the property of the curriculant taught by well-hown featily headers.
-Students earning their PA doctorate gain the planning irreferenting, and analysis stills they need to positively impact outcomes at the patient, management, currantify, and optems levels.
+As the demand for PAs continues to grow, you'll be prepared-and inspired-to advocate for improved healthcare delivery initiatives with a prestigious curriculum Baught by well-known faculty leaders.
+Students earning their PA doctored gain the planning, implementing, and analysis skills they need to positively impact outcome at the patient, management, community, and systems levels.

-Choose from one of three specialized tracks for your DMSC: education, leadership, and clinical.
+Choose from one of three specialized tracks for your DMS:: education, leadership, and clinical.
 Learn more about how this curriculum from a leading health sciences university makes a unique difference in helping students advance their knowledge and deepen their impact in the world.

-For more information, visit atsu.edu/DMSc
+atsu.edu/DMSc

-ATSU-ASHS's DMSc is designed to be a postgraduate program for PAs who are, or have previously been (if retired), certified or licenset to practice as a PA.
-The master's equivalency option provides an opportunity for licensed PAs, without a graduate degree, to qualify for admission to the DMSc program.
+ATSU-ASHS's DMSc is designed to be a postgraduate program for PAs who are, or have previously been (if retired), certified or licensed to practice as a PA.
+The master's equivalency coltion provides an opportunity for

-To view the entire list of admission requirements, including those for international applicants, visit: atsu.edu/DMSc-admissions eadership within the industry
+To view the entire list of admission requirements, including those for international applicants, visit: atsu.edu/DMSc-admissions leading doctoral program providing what's needed to help you succeed in today's U.S. healthcare system.
+Body text